 Relational integrative psychotherapy training

-This engaging and relational therapeutic training will meet five times a year for two days, 15 hours each time.
-Participants are required to financially commit to payment of the full five, two-day modules.
+This engaging and relational therapeutic training will meet five times a year for two days, 15 hours each time, from July 2019 to April 2020.

 About Ruth Birkebaek

 I have trained and worked with Richard Erskine for several years.
 I deliver training in Relational Integrative Psychotherapy as developed by Richard Erskine in Nottingham, London and Manchester.
 I also run a supervision group in Turkey based on the theory and methods of Relational Integrative Psychotherapy, and present workshops internationally.